QB Myles Brennan says he's staying at LSU

 There’s no place like home.
 Let’s ride tiger nation! ?? pic.twitter.com/uxNtwDP7iU— Myles Brennan (@MylesBrennan) December 16, 2021

+Brennan entered the NCAA transfer portal last month, signaling his intention to leave LSU, making Thursday's announcement a pleasant surprise for Tiger fans.

-The announcement comes just over a week after Max Johnson, who filled at QB during Brennan's absence, announced he plans to transfer to another school.
+The announcement also comes just over a week after Max Johnson, who filled at QB during Brennan's absence, announced he plans to transfer to another school.